Bo, Sierra Leone: Media

-Bo is the second most important city in Sierra Leone, after the capital Freetown.
 The two main local radio stations in Bo are Kiss FM 104, and Radio New Song 97.5.
 The local service of the national broadcaster, SLBS, transmits on 96.5 MHz.
 Commercial station Capital Radio uses 102.3 MHz and BBC World Service also has an FM relay.

 Sport

 Like the rest of Sierra Leone, football is the most popular sport in the city.
 Bo has two football clubs in the Sierra Leone National Premier League, Bo Rangers, and Nepean Stars.
 Both clubs play their home games at the Bo Stadium.
 Another club from Bo Town called the Kakua Rangers plays in the Sierra Leone National First Division, the second highest football league in Sierra Leone, after the Sierra Leone National Premier League.
 There are several clubs from Bo Town in the lower divisions of Sierra Leone league system.

 Transport

 Bo Airport

 Bo Airport serves the Bo District and the Southern Province.
 The airport is no longer in regular use.